 Follow these step-by-step instructions to create a conditional formatting rule.

 Conditional formatting allows you to create rules on your sheet, whereby the formatting of individual cells or entire rows will update when certain criteria are met.
+For example, if a task is past due, you may want the text to turn red and bold to ensure that it's quickly noticed.

 Apply Formatting Automatically with Conditional Formatting Rules